search-icon

 [back to top]

 NOTE: Logistics paths are applied to production orders and orders related to them (e.g. sales orders for finished goods which trigger production, replenishment purchase orders/transfer orders for production components).
-For more complicated routing, please configure Supply Rules for a location - these are used in conjunction with the Materials Requirements Planning (MRP) module.
+For more complicated routing, please configure Supply Rules for a location - these are used in conjunction with the Material Requirements Planning (MRP) module.

 Product storage, Sales orders and Production Orders all specify a location.
 A logistics path connects these locations in the system.
 This is used to factor in the lead time for components for accurate ordering and production scheduling.
 It also enables automatic generation of documents (purchase orders, transfer orders, etc.) and logs stock movements.